How to Achieve the Capacity of Asymmetric Channels: Paradigm 2: Integrated Scheme

-Recall that in the integrated scheme we need to achieve the source coding and the channel coding part at the same time.
-To do so, we will divide $S^{1:nh_2(\alpha)}$ into two parts, i.e., $S^{1:nh_2(\alpha)} = (S_{1}^{1:nI(W)}, S_2^{1: nH(X\mid Y)})^T$.
-The first part, namely $S_{1}^{1:nI(W)}$, is designed to contain directly the information bits.
-This is quite different from what happens in a standard parity check code, in which the values of the parity checks are fixed and shared between the encoder and the decoder.
-On the other hand, in the proposed scheme, the value of the parity checks contains information about the message that is transmitted.
-The second part, namely $S_2^{1: nH(X\mid Y)}$, contains bits chosen uniformly at random, and this randomness is assumed to be shared between the transmitter and the receiver.
+The first part of the decomposition \eqref{eq:decS}, namely $S_{1}^{1:nC(W)}$, contains the information bits.
+This is quite different from what happens in a standard parity-check code, in which the values of the parity checks are shared between the encoder and the decoder (and typically fixed to 0).
+In the proposed scheme, the parity checks contain the transmitted message.

+The second part, namely $S_2^{1: nH(X\mid Y)}$, is chosen uniformly at random, and this randomness is assumed to be shared between the transmitter and the receiver.
 Note that $S_2^{1: nH(X\mid Y)}$ does not depend on the information bits.
-Also the parity check matrix $P$ is divided into two parts, i.e. $P= [P_1, P_2]^T$, where $P_1\in {\mathbb F}_2^{nI(W)\times n}$ and $P_2\in {\mathbb F}_2^{nH(X\mid Y)\times n}$.

-The choice of the parity check matrix $P_2$ concerns the \emph{channel coding part} of the scheme.
-Recall the problem considered in Section \ref{subsec:checks}: given a sequence $X^{1:n}$ of $n$ i.i.d.
-Bernoulli($\alpha$) random variables, the number of parity checks to be shared between the transmitter and the receiver is roughly $nH(X\mid Y)$.
-Further, the parity check matrix can be chosen to be that of a code which achieves the capacity of the ``symmetrized channel'' with posterior $L$-density given by \eqref{eq:ldenssymmpost}.
-Now, assume that $X^{1:n}$ has the correct distribution and assume that it fulfills the $nH(X\mid Y)$ parity checks $S_2^{1: nH(X\mid Y)}$.
-Observe that the parity checks $S_2^{1: nH(X\mid Y)}$ are shared with the receiver.
-Then, by the argument of Section \ref{subsec:checks}, if $P_2$ is the parity check matrix of an $(\dl, \dr)$-regular SC-LDPC ensemble with sufficiently large degrees, $X^{1:n}$ can be decoded reliably with high probability.
-This suffices to solve the channel coding part of the problem.
+The choice of the parity-check matrix $P_2$ concerns the \emph{channel coding} part of the scheme.
+Recall the problem considered in Section \ref{subsec:checks}: given the channel output $Y^{1:n}$ and the parity bits $S_2^{1: nH(X\mid Y)}$, the receiver can reconstruct $X^{1:n}$, as long as the parity-check matrix corresponds to a code that achieves the capacity of the ``symmetrized channel'' with density given by \eqref{eq:ldenssymmpost}.
+For example, we can set $P_2$ to be the parity-check matrix of an $(\dl, \dr)$-regular SC-LDPC ensemble with sufficiently large degrees.